 Photo of Shubham Mittal

 Associate in the Dispute Resolution Practice at the Delhi NCR office of Cyril Amarchand Mangaldas.
-Shubham primarily deals with commercial disputes, civil litigation, and arbitration matters before courts, tribunals and regulatory forums.
-He can be reached at shubham.mittal@cyrilshroff.com
+Shubham primarily deals with commercial & corporate litigation, civil litigation, and arbitration matters before courts, tribunals, and regulatory forums.
+He can be reached at shubham.mittal@cyrilshroff.com.

 Interim Moratorium Not An Escape From Consumer Penalties: Supreme Court Clarifies